Johann August Georg Edmund Mojsisovics von Mojsvar: Works

 With Melchior Neumayr (1845–1890) he conducted the Beiträge zur Paläontologie und Geologie Österreich-Ungarns (Contributions to the Palaeontology and Geology of Austria-Hungary).
 In 1862, with Paul Grohmann and Dr. Guido von Sommaruga, he founded the Österreichischer Alpenverein (Austrian Alpine Club), and he also took part in establishing the German Alpine Club (Deutscher Alpenverein), which combined with the former in 1873.

-He is responsible for naming the stage on the geologic time scale known as the "Carnian", after the Carnian Alps, in 1869.
+He is responsible for naming the stage on the geologic time scale known as the "Carnian", after the Carnic Alps, in 1869.